rafaroca/sealedsecrets-workflow/README.md

 When using SealedSecrets, you have to take caution to never commit secrets to git repositories.
 A pre-commit hook which scans for secrets can be a first barrier.
-Also use secret detection in your CI/CD pipeline.
+Secret detection in your CI/CD pipeline can alert you when secrets were published to your repository.